jtanderson2/fortinet-lab/README.md

 ## Introduction
 This document outlines the home lab setup I use for learning, testing, and validating Fortinet products and network architectures.
 It's built with a focus on Fortinet SD-WAN, ZTNA and central management via FortiManager/FortiAnalyzer, but is flexible enough for broader security and networking scenarios.

+The lab environment is small and compact, but does enable a surprisingly wide range of scenarios all with minimal cost, power consumption, and physical footprint.

 ## Lab Components